 More than 80% of Sodus graduates go on to study at two or four year colleges.
 High school science courses play an important role in the preparation of students for success at the collegiate level.
-We strongly recommend that Sodus students complete a minimum sequence of science courses that includes: living environment, earth science, and chemistry.
+We strongly recommend that Sodus students complete a minimum sequence of science courses that includes: living environment, earth science, chemistry and other science electives that meet their personal and educational goals.